pachasaheb55/QuotationProject/README.md

 	![example-3 (2)](https://user-images.githubusercontent.com/80810225/119466645-760de980-bd62-11eb-8c5d-e6255d32cb8d.png)

    Note:

-   	a.
-Each field in the form consists of validations.
+   	- Each field in the form consists of validations.
-	b.
-Provided a checkbox field Get Summary By Email, and its value will be saved in Quotation Table.
+	- Provided a checkbox field Get Summary By Email, and its value will be saved in Quotation Table.
 For now havent implemented the mail send from customer side.
 Only 		insurance agent who can login and can send the email.
-	c.
-Here user can select multiple coverages and quatation price will be calculated accordingly.
+	- Here user can select multiple coverages and quatation price will be calculated accordingly.

 3. After updating required values and seeing the quote price displayed below, customer can click on SUMMARY button which acts as a submit for all the forms and quotaion gets 	created in the database.
 And screen will be automaticllay routed to Quote Summary Page as shown below at http://localhost:8000/quote/quoteSummary/1/